PhilLAL/waltz-docs/docs/user_guide.md

 Expand “development”, “sys” → “tg_test”.
 ```

-You can use aliases instead of members to fell more comfortable with the names.
+You can use aliases instead of members to feel more comfortable with the names.

 ![1_main_page_device_config_prop](images/1_main_page_device_config_prop.png)